KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 ergonomic intention, a static mutable context, [is unsound and would require a rewrite to fix](https://github.com/not-fl3/macroquad/issues/333).

-The silver lining is that I found Rust code incredible easy to refactor.
+The silver lining is that I found Rust code incredibly easy to refactor.
 Aside from the fact that Rust leads to a simpler design without complex dependency graphs, the compiler becomes essentially a todo-list that you just work through to finish refactoring.